manan3044/GAN_Assignment_3/README.md

 This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) using PyTorch to generate realistic face images from the CelebA dataset.

+## Files in Repo
+There are 2 files included in the repository both belonging to same assignment:
+1. **Assignment_3**: This Python notebook contains the implementation of a DCGAN model, including the generator and discriminator, trained on the CelebA dataset for 10 epochs.
+2. **Assignment_3_5epochs**: This Python notebook contains the implementation of a DCGAN model, including the generator and discriminator.
+This is the same code the only difference is the DCGAN is trained on the CelebA dataset for only 5 epochs.

 ## Dataset Preprocessing Steps

 1. **Download the CelebA Dataset**